ComputationalCryoEM/ASPIRE-Python/CODING_GUIDELINES.md

 actual milestone that comes out of our meetings.
 For example, an event, release, or large feature set with many components all are reasonable project boards.
 This is for planning purposes and to facilitate coordination in the remote environment.
 If it helps we can keep doing it so long as the time and effort is accounted for.

-## Documentation

-(Todo, get an idea what exactly is and is not setup wrt gh-pages/rtd etc and discuss, also consider integration with other tools/CI)